EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 <li> v1.1.1 - Fixes for over zealous tolerance checks on bowen loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue; Improved install.sh -i to include servo and calib bowden length
 <li> v1.1.2 - Fixes for over zealous tolerance checks on bowen loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue; Improved install.sh -i to include servo and calib bowden length; Better detection of malfunctioning toolhead sensor
 <li> v1.1.3 - Added ERCF_RECOVER command to re-establish filament position after manual intervention and filament movement.
 Not necessary if you use ERCF commands to correct problem but useful to call prior to RESUME; Much improved install.sh to cover toolhead sensor and auto restart moonraker on first time install
+<li> v1.1.4 - Change to automatic clog detection length based on community feedback
+<li> v1.1.5 - Further install.sh improvements - no longer need filament_sensor defined or duplicate pin override if not using clog detection; Cleaned up documentation in template config file; Stallguard filament homing should now be possible (have to configure by hand); Additional configuration checks on startup; minor useabilty improvements based on community feedback
 </ul>

 <br>